-Medical Evaluation/Assessment

-- All HIV patients receiving medical care shall have a completed initial comprehensive medical evaluation/assessment and physical examination that adheres to the current U. S. Department of Health and Human Services (HHS) guidelines within one (1) month of HIV diagnosis 15 or within 15 business days of initial contact with a patient who has been in care. - Primary medical care for the treatment of HIV includes the provision of care that is consistent with the most current HHS treatment guidelines.

-- Percentage of patients who attended a routine HIV medical care visit within one (1) month of HIV diagnosis (HRSA/HAB Measure - Linkage to Care). - Percentage of existing patients (returning to care and those in current medical care for more than one year) with a documented comprehensive assessment/evaluation completed by a doctor of medicine (MD), nurse practitioner (NP), clinical nurse specialist (CNS), or physician assistant (PA) within 15 business days of initial contact with a patient in accordance with professional and established HIV practice guidelines.
+Service Standard Performance Measure Medical Evaluation/Assessment All HIV patients receiving medical care shall have a completed initial comprehensive medical evaluation/assessment and physical examination that adheres to the current U. S. Department of Health and Human Services (HHS) guidelines within one (1) month of HIV diagnosis15 or within 15 Percentage of patients who attended a routine HIV medical care visit within one (1) month of HIV diagnosis (HRSA/HAB Measure - Linkage to Care).
+Percentage of existing patients (returning to care and those in current medical care for more than one year) with a documented comprehensive assessment/evaluation completed by a doctor of medicine (MD), nurse